Yandy Díaz Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 5.76 team ERA ranks 29th among all MLB pitching staffs.
+- The White Sox have a 5.89 team ERA that ranks 29th across all league pitching staffs.

-- The White Sox give up the second-most home runs in baseball (38 total, 1.5 per game).
+- The White Sox allow the second-most home runs in baseball (44 total, 1.6 per game).

-- Giolito gets the start for the White Sox, his sixth of the season.
-He is 1-2 with a 4.50 ERA and 28 strikeouts in 28 2/3 innings pitched.
+- Clevinger (2-2 with a 4.81 ERA and 18 strikeouts in 24 1/3 innings pitched) makes the start for the White Sox, his sixth of the season.

-- His most recent appearance came in relief on Monday when the right-hander tossed 2/3 innings against the Toronto Blue Jays while allowing hits.
+- The righty's most recent time out was on Tuesday against the Toronto Blue Jays, when he went five innings, surrendering six earned runs while giving up seven hits.

+- The 32-year-old has an ERA of 4.81, with 6.7 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .266 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.